Laith1546/11-Hangman.github.io/README.md

 A modern game of Hangman

-*Under the terms of the GNU GPL v3.
+*Under the terms of the MIT license.